Northern Pike Fishing - Lodges, Destinations & Guided Trips

 Northern Pike Fishing Techniques

-• Deadbait or Slow Roll – In colder seasons, slow retrieves and suspended baits are effective for enticing lethargic fish.
+• Deadbait or Slow Roll: In colder water, suspended baits and slow retrieves are effective for less active fish holding in deeper zones.

 Best Time to Fish for Northern Pike

-• Canada – May and June are prime for post-spawn fish in shallow bays.
-Fall offers bigger fish moving shallow before winter.
+• Canada: May and June for post-spawn fish in shallow bays; September for trophy-class fish pushing shallow before winter.

-• Mongolia – June to September is ideal.
-Rivers are low and clear, and pike hunt aggressively along back channels.
+• Mongolia: June to September, when rivers are low and clear and pike hunt aggressively along back channels.

 Northern Pike Fishing Lodges & Guided Trips